Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: RESULTS

+The effect of \textbf{race} is statistically significant at $p<0.001$ in the first model, but not in the second.
+The third model shows a significant effect at $p<0.05$, meaning that it is a much weaker effect than in the first model.
 Consistent with the previous observation, these results indicate that the apparent effect of race is largely due to differences in head pose and image resolution, and is therefore drastically reduced when controlling for these variables.
 In fact, there is a clear correlation between race and image resolution.
-In RAF-DB, the Caucasian group presents the largest median bounding box height (175 pixels), exceeding those observed in Asian (153 pixels) and African (159 pixels) groups respectively.
+In RAF-DB, the Caucasian group presents the largest median bounding box height (175 pixels), exceeding those observed in Asian (153 pixels) and African (159 pixels) groups, respectively.

 The effect of \textbf{age} is statistically significant in all models at $p<0.001$, so it cannot be attributed to any of the confounding variables considered in RAF-DB.
 Among all demographic variables, age exhibits the most consistent and pronounced effect across all results, as indicated by the ANOVA results.
 The results reveal the existence of a clear age bias.
 In~\Cref{tab:conf_intervals_age} the second and third models agree that the estimated marginal mean NME is significantly higher for people over 69 years of age than for any other age category, and this effect persists even after controlling for head pose, image resolution, and facial expression.